 Sports and Sport Business

-Dr. Dené Williamson is an assistant professor of sport business at Saint Leo University.
+Dr. Dené Williamson is an associate professor of sport business at Saint Leo University.
 Dr. Williamson holds degrees in sport management and educational leadership from Saint Thomas University.
 Her research focus includes multi-generational differences within the workforce, particularly in the front office of the sport industry and in the integration of web-based platforms being utilized within the sport industry.